 Thanks very much to Mr. Singh for these papers and the permission to link to them.

-On the same topic, I should remind everyone that Alexander Rios has a separate Facebook page “Epicurean Touchpoints” where he focuses on links of interest to science topics relevant to Epicurean philosophy.
+On the same topic, I should remind everyone that Alex Harrington has a separate Facebook page “Epicurean Touchpoints” where he focuses on links of interest to science topics relevant to Epicurean philosophy.
 I encourage everyone to “like” that page to be sure to get Alexander’s posts in case they are not cross-posted to the main Epicurean philosophy group.

 Thanks again for this important reminder that not only do we wish to live pleasurably, as much as anything else we need to have confidence that living pleasurably is our appropriate goal in life, and the key to that investigation is the study of Nature.